January 8th, 2019 by Adam Armstrong

 Optane has brought about new levels of performance and very low latency.
 The biggest drawback is the low capacity.
 Another recently launched technology of Intel’s is QLC 3D NAND.
 QLC brings more capacity at a lower price but sacrifices some performance for the trade off.
 Both technologies seem to be lacking exactly where the other is strongest, so Intel combined them, bringing performance and capacity.

 Both technologies are combined in a M.2 form factor making them ideal for thin and light notebooks, or other applications where space is an issue.
-The Intel Optane Memory H10 will some in the following capacities: 16GB (Optane) + 256GB (QLC); 32GB (Optane) +512GB (QLC); and 32GB (Optane) + 1TB (QLC).
+The Intel Optane Memory H10 will come in the following capacities: 16GB (Optane) + 256GB (QLC); 32GB (Optane) +512GB (QLC); and 32GB (Optane) + 1TB (QLC).